mdwarfgeek/sfit/README.md

 Debian or similar systems where there is a package available, this can be installed using a command like "apt-get install libsleef-dev".

-We use numpy's internal LAPACK and while this usually works I've had trouble with some peculiar numpy installs built without LAPACK or on systems such as Debian-based distributions where numpy was installed from a package but LAPACK isn't available.
-The latter problem might be fixed by installing the appropriate LAPACK packages using a command like "apt-get install liblapack-dev libatlas-base-dev".

-It's not currently supported by the build system but it is possible to use either my QR routines from "lib" also on this github account (by removing -DUSE_LAPACK and altering the include and linker paths), or another LAPACK if desired by playing with the build flags.

 A simple demo script test.py is included for processing MEarth release light curves.
 Common mode and FWHM are decorrelated by default as well as handling meridian flips and multiple light curves.
 I usually